Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 To be valid, an arbitration agreement must be in writing or otherwise evidenced in writing.
 Further, both parties must have mutually agreed or consented to the agreement.
-Further, the parties must have legal capacity to enter into the agreement.
-Finally, the arbitration agreement must be in respect of a commercial relationship.
+The parties must have legal capacity to enter into the agreement.
+Then, the arbitration agreement must be in respect of a commercial relationship.

 Enforcement of agreements